shuhanYsh/Project-Starter/README.md

 ## User Stories

 As a user, I want to be able to build my account.
-As a user, I want to be able to add my personal information to data of account As a user, I want to be able to add food in food list to my account.
+As a user, I want to be able to add my personal information to data of account.
+As a user, I want to be able to add food in food list of my account.
 As a user, I want to be able to set and get food information.
 As a user, I want to be able to save my personal information to a file
 As a user, I want to be able to optionally load  my information from data file and print that when the program starts